gmc-code/PC-Microbit-Extension-backup/docs/class_examples/car_class_inheritance.rst

             if km >= self.odometer_reading:
                 self.odometer_reading = km
             else:
-                print("You can't lower km on an odometer!")
+                print("Km on an odometer can't be lowered.")

         def increment_odometer(self, km):
             if km >= 0:
                 self.odometer += km
             else:
-                print("You can't lower km on an odometer!")
+                print("Km on an odometer can't be lowered.")

         def fill_tank(self):
             print("Tank is full.")